top of page

 a mysterious stone

 The context is lost, but one can be sure this philosophical stone gathers the Violet Light at least in the theoretical constructs of Democritus.
-Although violet is not named as a color in English until medieval times, its allure radiates through the pages of time.
+Although violet is not named as a color in English until the medieval period, its allure radiates through the mists of time.

 It comes from Latin violaceum or viola.
 The term is adopted by the French and "violet" appears in English language by c.
 1300.
 The Old French word "violete," initially refers to the flower.
 These are cheerful hues of spring.